vectordotdev/content-old/posts/web-scraping-using-lxml-python.md

 In **line 1** we start with extracting the `tab_item_details` `div`.
 The XPath in **line 5** is a bit different.
 Here we have `[contains(@class, "platform_img")]` instead of simply having `[@class="platform_img"]`.
 The reason is that `[@class="platform_img"]` returns those `spans` which only have the `platform_img` class associated with them.
 If the `spans` have an additional class, they won't be returned.
 Whereas `[contains(@class, "platform_img")]` filters all the `spans` which have the `platform_img` class.
 It doesn't matter whether it is the only class or if there are more classes associated with that tag.

 In **line 6** we are making use of a list comprehension to reduce the code size.
-The `.get()` method allows us to extract any attribute of a tag.
+The `.get()` method allows us to extract an attribute of a tag.
 Here we are using it to extract the `class` attribute of a `span`.
 We get a string back from the `.get()` method.
-In case of the first game, the string being returned is `platform_img win` so we split that string based on the comma and the whitespace and then we store the last part (which is the actual platform name) of the splitted string in the list.
+In case of the first game, the string being returned is `platform_img win` so we split that string based on the comma and the whitespace, and then we store the last part (which is the actual platform name) of the split string in the list.

 In **lines 7-8** we are removing the `hmd_separator` from the list if it exists.
-This is because `hmd_separator` is not really a platform.
+This is because `hmd_separator` is not a platform.
 It is just a vertical separator bar used to separate actual platforms from VR/AR hardware.

 This is the code we have so far: